linuxdeepin/deepin-manual/manual-assets/professional/deepin-voice-note/en_US/index.md

 ### Delete Text Notes

 1. Select a text note on the Voice Notes interface.
-2. Right-click and select **Delete**.
+2. Right click and select **Delete**.

 3. Click **Confirm** in the pop-up prompt box.

-### Delete New Notebooks
+### Delete New Notebook

-1. On the Voice Notes interface, right-click a new notebook.
+1. On the Voice Notes interface, right click a new notebook.
 2. Select **Delete**.